AldoSuba/docs.buf.build/docs/faq.md

 https://github.com/googleapis/googleapis contains over 3800 files, mostly
 relating to Google's core APIs.
 However, there are only ~30 files used by 99.999% of developers, and these files are the most common dependency in the Protobuf ecosystem.
-This hosted module now only includes these specific files, as including all the files causes hundreds of megabytes of unused generated code for the vast majority of developers.
+This BSR module now only includes these specific files, as including all the files causes hundreds of megabytes of unused generated code for the vast majority of developers.